gmp26/elm-examples/combo/Notes.md

 `pointer-events:auto`.
 This will stop events reaching layers below the top one, so only one positioned element can be clickable at a time.

+A provisional getaround is to use separate launch buttons.